popemkt/TanaInt/README.md

 dotnet lambda deploy-serverless --region AWS_REGION
 ```

-This will package and deploy the function to AWS Lambda using the configuration in aws-lambda-tools-defaults.json (currently it will fail at deploy if unauthenticated, only the zip is created, which is enough).
+This will package and deploy the SAM app to AWS Lambda using the configuration in aws-lambda-tools-defaults.json.

 The configuration includes the target Lambda runtime, handler mapping, memory size, timeout, and IAM role.